 Recovery is a dynamic and transformational process which provides opportunity to improve our overall wellness, to live a self-directed life, to strive to reach our full potential, and to have an enhanced quality of life (adapted from SAMSHA’s definition of recovery).

 Our community provides us with a sense of meaning, connection, purpose and value.
 We are committed to building and strengthening our community for ourselves and for others.
-Our community offers us a sense of being a part of something greater, the option to never feel alone, and is a reflection of who and what we can be.
+Our community offers us a sense of being a part of something greater, the option to never feel alone, and reflects who and what we can be.
 We know that the community element of our CRP is our greatest resource and we honor this in language and action.

-We recognize that furthering our education strengthens us intellectually, socially, emotionally, and professionally.
-We honor the importance of academics by prioritizing and investing in them accordingly.
-We seek support and assistance where needed, and offer our academic strengths to one another.
-Continuing to grow through academic channels supports our recovery and our overall lives.
-It helps us see how limitless our opportunities are when recovery is the foundation for our efforts.
+Education strengthens us intellectually, socially, emotionally, and professionally and we prioritize and invest in them accordingly.
+We seek support and assistance when needed and offer our academic strengths to one another.
+Education helps us realize how limitless our opportunities are when recovery is the foundation for our efforts.

-We believe that recovery is a model of wellness and should be accessible to all in need.
-We choose to use our voices to educate, to shift perception and understanding, and to shape the policies, standards, treatments, and ideologies of recovery through the voice of experience.
-We see the need for our voice to be heard and we engage in the dialogue of recovery.
+We advocate for recovery as a model of wellbeing accessible to all in need.
+We choose to use our voices to educate, to shift perception and understanding of recovery through the voice of experience.
+Our voices must be heard and we engage in the dialogue of recovery.
 We advocate for the healing and transformative power of recovery.
 We tell the world that recovery works.